Stay Above the Regulatory Curve

 Here at Clean Management Environmental Group, we discuss the intricacies of the regulatory environment to help keep you informed.

 Today we’d like to show you how to help yourself.
-Moreover, we’re going to start with how to find hazardous waste regulations in the first place and stay apprised of current and upcoming regulations.
+Moreover, we’re going to start with how to find hazardous waste regulations in the first place and stay informed of current and upcoming regulations for waste management.

 Find Federal Regulations

 EPA regulations can be found in the U.S. Code of Federal Regulations — “CFR” for short.
 You’ll find hazardous waste disposal requirements in Title 40: Protection of Environment.
 Peruse them yourself by clicking the links below and find the sections that concern your business.
 Hazardous waste disposal, generation, storage, training, and transportation requirements are all included.

 - Title 40 is typically not updated until July of the current calendar year.
 So if you can’t find Title 40 for your current year, try searching the prior year.